Where was Wolf Hall filmed?

 Berkeley Castle in Gloucestershire and Broughton Castle in Oxfordshire

 Both of these magnificent castles were used on screen and have had the same families living in them for hundreds of years.
-"The people currently running these locations are doing a wonderful job of it and they are carrying on a family tradition," says Pybus, "It feels really nice, as opposed to other locations that may have been bought by an American 20 years ago, and that sense of history has been lost slightly."
+"The people currently running these locations are doing a wonderful job of it and they are carrying on a family tradition," said Pybus, "It feels really nice, as opposed to other locations that may have been bought by an American 20 years ago, and that sense of history has been lost slightly."
 Open to the public on certain dates, visitors can wander the estates and experience what it was like living hundreds of years ago.

 Hampton Court Palace, London